nikist97/Python-DataStructures/README.md

 len(max_heap) # same as max_heap.size()
 max_heap.is_empty() # returns True if the heap doesn't have elements and False otherwise

-# the MaxBinaryHeap class doesn't have a custom string representation
+str(max_heap) # returns a string of the list of elements in the heap

 max_heap.type() # returns the type of elements in the heap